synqs/pennylane-ls/README.md

 # PennyLane Labscript Plugin
 The pennylane_ls plugin allows to run experiments that are controlled by the [Labscript Suite](https://github.com/labscript-suite/) through the interface and the with the features that [Pennylane](https://pennylane.ai/) offers.

+This is basically the technical implementation for the connection of cold atoms and quantum circuits, which we described in [this blog post](https://www.synqs.org/post/2020-atomic-quantum-circuits/).
+We also provide a few examples, where we describe published experiments with quantum circuits:

+- A circuit description for tunneling of single bosons is examplified [here](https://github.com/synqs/pennylane-ls/blob/master/examples/Example_Hopping_Bosons.ipynb).
+- A circuit description for squeezing in spinor Bose-Einstein condensate, which forms a long collective spin is presented [here](https://github.com/synqs/pennylane-ls/blob/master/examples/Fisher_information.ipynb).

+## Quickstart for connection pennylane to labscript

  Our general approach is to generate _Experiment.py_ scripts with the Labscript syntax on the fly depending on the circuit provided through PennyLane.
 This experimental sequence is sent remotely to Labscripts Runmanager and the results are evaluated inside the pennylane_ls plugin.

 This repo is based on [the plugin template](https://github.com/XanaduAI/pennylane-plugin-template) provided by pennylane.
 An example Pennylane plugin is of [ProjectQ](https://github.com/XanaduAI/pennylane-pq).
 It is well-designed and written by C. Gogolin.

 ## Features
 - Proposes a higher-level control of experiment that are run controlled by the Labscript Suite through PennyLane.